-Another potential explanation for this lack of response is that the possible productive gains from quiet are not "top-of-mind" for the participants so they do not consider it when making their decisions.
+Another potential explanation for this lack of response is that while individuals may know on some level how noise impacts their productivity, the possible productive gains from quiet are not "top-of-mind" for the participants so they do not consider it when making their decisions about willingness to pay.
 To assess this possibility, in experiment two I elicited respondents' beliefs about their future scores if they worked in quiet and if they worked in noise following Delavande (2014).
 Specifically, respondents were asked to distribute ten beans across the ten bins of possible scores for each of the four possible compensation scheme and noise level combinations.
 Half of the respondents were randomly chosen to provide their beliefs before stating their willingness to pay, while the other half provided their beliefs afterward.
 If the lack of demand response is due to this simple form of inattention, then those who were forced to think through their beliefs before stating their willingness to pay should be more responsive to the piece rate.
 The results shown in Table 9 show that this is not the case.
 I can reject a positive response at the 5% confidence level for the level of willingness to pay and at the 10% level for the extensive margin of being willing to pay anything.